rossprogram/rossprogram.github.io/arrival/usa/counselors/index.md

   nav: "menu"
 ---

-Welcome to all counselors who will join the
-2019 <b> Ross/USA Mathematics Program. </b>
+Welcome to counselors at the 2019 <b> Ross/USA Mathematics Program. </b>

 # Travel